 It’s no secret I have a spot in my heart for one pot meals.
-Especially when those meals are easy, healthy, and delicious.
-Recipes like One Pot Hawaiian Chicken and One Pan Creamy Chicken and Gnocchi are always on the dinner rotation.
-They make for a simple dinner and often make enough for leftovers the next day.
+Especially when those meals are easy, healthy, and delicious, like One Pot Hawaiian Chicken and One Pan Creamy Chicken and Gnocchi.
+This lemon orzo chicken is quick and easy,

 And if you’re really in the mood for lemon, finish the meal off with these incredibly gooey gluten-free lemon bars.
 Or try this rich and dense, yet light, gluten-free lemon drizzle cake.